Megacephalo/megacephalo_tech_blog/_posts/system_architecture/2023-07-01-plugin-architecture.md

 ```C++
 void* handle = dlopen(pluginLib.c_str(), RTLD_LAZY);
 ```
+Don't forget to include `<dlfcn.h>` to call in the `dlopen()` function!

-2. Create the function pointer of the plugin class.
+1. Create the function pointer of the plugin class.
 Note, at this point you are still one step behind getting the actual plugin instance.
 This step is done using the line:
-3.
 ```C++
 createPlugin_t pluginFunc = (createPlugin_t) dlsym(handle, "createPlugin");
 ```